We help asylum seekers and all immigrants find a job in Munich

 - We prepare you for your job search with programs and workshops on culture, integration, and basic computer skills.

-- We have already successfully placed over 100 people in jobs in Munich.
+- We have already helped over 220 of our candidates find successful employment in Munich.

 - We are a not-for-profit-organization.